linagora/tmail-flutter/docs/stories/EPIC-Label/TF-1641-user-have-search-option-with-label.md

 ## Definition

 - Given that I am a Tmail user and I have logged in successfully
-- I click on Search bar => select advanced option then click on field Mailbox
+- I click on Search bar => select advanced option
 - There will be a new search field: Label
 - When I select this field,a popup is displayed
 - On this popup, I can see the list of all current labels